MicrosoftDocs/SupportArticles-docs/support/mem/intune/application-could-not-be-wrapped.md

 ms.date: 05/13/2020
 ms.prod-support-area-path: Intune App SDK
 ---
-# The application could not be wrapped when wrapping LOB app via Intune App Wrapping Tool for Android
+# The application could not be wrapped error when wrapping an LOB app

 This article solves the error message that occurs when you try to wrap a Line of Business (LOB) app by using the Microsoft Intune App Wrapping Tool for Android.